-Modoc County Record Trinity Journal Siskiyou Daily News Record Searchlight vertisement will state the
+Modoc County Record Trinity Journal Siskiyou Daily News

 The advertisement will state the number of vouchers available to be project-based, the type of units that will be considered, the submission deadline, and will note how to obtain the full RFP with information on the application and selection process.
 Advertisements will also contain a statement that participation in the PBV program requires compliance with Fair Housing and Equal Opportunity (FHEO) requirements.